-A good use case for this is when a client or prospect ask if you can redesign their website? usually you will ask what CMS they are using? what technologies was currently installed and so on.
+A good use case for this is when a client or prospect ask if you can redesign their website?
+Usually you will ask what CMS they are using?
+What technologies were currently installed and so on.

 Hoverify is an awesome plugin and even though there are free browser extensions that can be downloaded, I still opted to buy this tool as the value it can provide is worth every penny.
-It streamlined my website development process and also allow me to remove multiple browser extensions installed which sometimes affects my browsing experience.
+It streamlined my website development process and also allowed me to remove multiple browser extensions installed which sometimes affect my browsing experience.

 You can check what features/bug fixes the developer is currently working on this public roadmap.

-Every link that goes to the Hoverify website is an affiliate link, which means I will earn a small commission when someone purchased through that link.
+Every link that goes to the Hoverify website is an affiliate link, which means I will earn a small commission when someone purchases through that link.

-All the information you can find on this article is nothing but the honest truth based from my actual experience using the product.
+All the information you can find in this article is nothing but the honest truth based on my actual experience using the product.
 I will never write a review of a product that I have not personally used.